Optimal Kron-based Reduction of Networks (Opti-KRON) for Three-phase Distribution Feeders: Three-Phase Model and Kron Reduction

 To formalize the assignment of reduced nodes to super-nodes, we introduce a binary assignment matrix $A \in \{0,1\}^{n \times n}$, where $A_{i,j}=1$, if node $j$ is assigned to node $i$.
 Additionally, $A_{i,i}=1$ if node $i$ is a super-node and $A_{i,i}=0$ otherwise.
 Accordingly, the aggregated current vector under an arbitrary assignment matrix $A$ is obtained by applying $A$ in block form to the three-phase injections:

 where $\mathbf{I}_{3}$ is the $3\times 3$ identity matrix and $\otimes$ denotes the Kronecker product.
 Now, the KCL equation can be stated as

 Now, the \textit{Kron-based} reduced network is achieved by reducing the set of nodes $\mathcal{R} = \{i \in \mathcal{V}|I^{\rm agg}_i = \mathbf{0}\}$.
-Consider assignment of nodes with nonzero injections results in $V^{\rm agg} \neq V$.
+The assignment of nodes with nonzero injections generally leads to $V^{\rm agg} \neq V$.
 This, in turn, results in an error in voltages between nodes in the reduced and full networks.
 Consequently, in the next section, we aim to find the optimal assignment matrix to maximize number of reduced nodes and accuracy simultaneously.